Last Updated May, 2020

 Are you unhappy in your current workplace?
 Is it because you feel stuck and believe that life of travel is more fulfilling and purposeful?
-Do you think that quitting your current lifestyle and starting full-time travel will help you solve some problems?
+Do you think that quitting what you have now and starting full-time travel and backpacker’s lifestyle will help you solve some problems?
 Or, are you just craving to finally see the world?

 Try to be honest in your answers and be careful with your emotions.
 Emotions are deceptive and they change quickly.

 If you are simply unhappy with your current job, it is a good time to start changing it.
 Travel alone is not going to make you happier, solve problems, or help you land a dream job.
 Yes, it can distract you for some time but sooner or later you’ll bounce back to where you ended up.
 Quitting your job just to go to travel will not improve your life.
 It will change scenery but not quality.

 Quitting a job with a specific goal or result-oriented idea will get you farther than just purposeless travel and hopes that life will work out by itself.
 No, it won’t.
 No matter how much you visualize or dream, it won’t improve unless you take some action and put some thought into your decisions.

 Quitting My Job to Go Travel is Not the Only Option for Seeing the World